Chapter 12:

 Uncanny Valley

-In the warehouse Karaza came inside from her duckweed pond duty, the ironing station was almost empty of wrinkly clothes.
-She sat on a stool after ironing them, she knows Momo enough now to know that asking for more work will result in her reading more opportunities catalogs, biting the bullet she takes one and browses it.
+Karaza came inside the warehouse from her duckweed pond duty, the ironing station was almost empty of wrinkly clothes.
+She sat on a stool after ironing what's left.
+Now she knew Momo enough to know that asking for more work will result in her reading more opportunities catalogs, biting the bullet she took one and browsed it.

-Noticing a woman in a simple elegant black dress, her mind Instinctively followed the woman around, although her eyes were in the center of the catalog.
+Noticing a woman in a simple elegant black dress, she Instinctively followed her around, although her eyes were in the center of the catalog.

 "Please give me anything to do."
 She asked Momo with a hopeless tone to her quite voice.